BenjaminMBoss/My-Personal-Website/README.md

 # My Personal Website
 ## Description
 This is my personal website that provides a little insight into my personal life, experiences, and work that I have completed.
-Similar to a resume, this website is a work in progress that and will change as I gain more experience with coding languages and the tech industry.
+Similar to a resume, this website is a work in progress that will change as I gain more experience with coding languages and the tech industry.